Founder Rachael Finnerty (PhD), brings together her skills and experience

 • Speak at conferences, fundraisers, and community events about the evidence-based benefits of music therapy

-• Master of Music Therapy, Anglia Ruskin University, Cambridge (2001)
+• Master of Music Therapy, Anglia Ruskin University, Cambridge, UK (2001)

-• Credentialed Music Therapist (Certification Board for Music Therapists)
+• Credentialed Music Therapist (Canadian Association of Music Therapists)

-• 2015 Woman of Distinction Award Recipient (Health Care)
+• YWCA 2015 Woman of Distinction Award Recipient (Health Care)

 • Regular speaker at conferences and events